Read Jason Aaron's Complete Thor Saga

-Dive into 7 years of stories, including 'Thor: God of Thunder,' 'Unworthy Thor,' 'Mighty Thor,' 'War of the Realms,' and so much more!
+Dive into 7 years of stories, including 'Thor: God of Thunder,' 'Unworthy Thor,' Jane Foster’s run as the 'Mighty Thor,' and 'War of the Realms’!

 Over the years, Jason Aaron has become one of the most prolific writers at the House of Ideas, penning the adventures of some of the most prominent characters around.
 Over the past decade or so, he's tackled Wolverine, the X-Men, Hulk, Ghost Rider, the Punisher, Thanos, Doctor Strange, and the Avengers, but—as of now—the character he's spent the most time with is Thor!